Keyboard shortcuts

 Press Esc to hide this help

-The Model Context Protocol (MCP) integration allows LLM agents like Claude Code to query your Rust application’s profiling data in real-time.
-Instead of manually reading performance reports, you can ask questions like:
+The Model Context Protocol (MCP) integration allows LLM agents like Claude Code to query your Rust application’s performance metrics in real-time.
+Instead of manually reading profiling reports, you can ask questions like:

 • "Which functions dominate total execution time right now?"